 THE COMMITTEE FOR THE NOMINATION OF A BISHOP, hereafter referred to as THE SEARCH AND NOMINATION COMMITTEE, and THE TRANSITIONS COMMITTEE

 The Standing Committee oversees the process of episcopal transition, taking on a role that is very similar to the role of the vestry in a rector search.
 The Office of the Bishop will not be involved in the search process for a new bishop, except to help occasionally with some of the administrative tasks involved in the process of transition.

-To carry out much of the work involved in seeking, electing, and consecrating a new bishop, the Standing Committee is forming two committees – the Committee for the Nomination of a Bishop, hereafter referred to as the Search and Nomination Committee, and the Transitions Committee.
-Each committee will have an equal number of clergy and lay members, and will be broadly representative of the diocese.
-As you will see in the information provided regarding the two committees, each committee has a very specific set of responsibilities and requires a specific skill set for its members.
+To carry out much of the work involved in seeking, electing, and consecrating a new bishop, the Standing Committee has formed two committees – the Committee for the Nomination of a Bishop, hereafter referred to as the Search and Nomination Committee, and the Transitions Committee.
+Each committee has an equal number of clergy and lay members, and is broadly representative of the diocese.

-If, after reading the information below, you have questions regarding serving on either the Search and Nomination Committee or the Transitions Committee: please feel free to reach out to Ann Putallaz, President of the Standing Committee, at firstname.lastname@example.org.
+If you have questions regarding either the Search and Nomination Committee or the Transitions Committee: please feel free to reach out to Ann Putallaz, President of the Standing Committee, at firstname.lastname@example.org.

 THE SEARCH AND NOMINATION COMMITTEE